Preferences

 Time Min

-This is where you define the start time of animation tracks.
-This value can also be negative, e.g., to start a particle system before starting the calculation of a movie.
+Here you specify the start time of animation tracks.
+This value can also be negative, e.g. to start a particle system before the calculation of a movie begins.

 Time Max